DonYoon/To-Do-List-React/README.md

 - Add tasks to the list
 - Delete tasks from the list
-- Mark tasks as completed and toggle their status
 - Edit the description of existing tasks
+- Mark tasks as completed and toggle their status, visually represented by a strikethrough
 - Persist tasks in the browser using 'localStorage'

 ## Prerequisites